-Another obvious difference is the code length, we will be able to achieve the target in less number of lines in Java with selenium.
+Another noticeable difference is the code length; we will be able to achieve the target in fewer lines in Java with selenium.

 Code length is more because all of the fetch operations returns a promise, so you got to solve the promises first, so the code length is more.

 Both selenium and protractor run remote execution using the selenium server jar, so there is not much difference in the grid.
 The only change would be the configuration for the grid and choice of browser.

 Comparing the performance selenium is faster than Protractor on the normal application, but protractor is faster than selenium in angular application.